-Harsh, unyielding and spooky, David Fincher’s adaptation of Stieg Larssen’s first of his best selling trilogy (adaptations of all three have been made in Sweden) Is intricate, engrossing and decidedly chilly.
+Harsh, unyielding and spooky, David Fincher’s adaptation of Stieg Larssen’s first of his best selling trilogy (adaptations of all three have been made in Sweden) is intricate, engrossing and decidedly chilly.
 Daniel Craig plays a Swedish journalist who has just been convicted of libeling a financier.
 Another corporate titan (Christopher Plummer) summons Craig after having his background checked by an investigative firm.
 The firm’s investigator is a ward of the state (Rooney Mara) who ostensibly works as an office clerk, but, in fact, is a genius of surveillance and investigatory technique.
 Plummer entices Craig to investigate the 50 year old disappearance of his niece, and Craig eventually enlists the loner and outcast, Mara, to assist him.

-The biggest problem is the ending, which tacks on a financial windfall/scam to the resolution of the mystery.
-Once you’ve witnessed the solving of a string of gruesome ritual killings and a missing persons case that goes back decades, a coda of fraudulent financial transfers is hardly satisfying.
-Near unforgivably, this part takes crucial minutes away from further character study of the family, some of whom get short shrift given the sweep of the story.
+The ending, however, is muddled, tacking on a financial windfall/scam to the resolution of the mystery.
+Once you’ve witnessed the solving of a string of gruesome ritual killings and a missing persons case that goes back decades, a coda of fraudulent financial transfers is hardly satisfying and robs crucial minutes away from further character study of the family, some of whom get short shrift given the sweep of the story.

 Be warned.
 Like Fincher’s Seven, this film is both brilliant and disturbing.
 Gruesome murders, rape, animal mutilation, and what appears to be an unbearably cold Sweden all await.
-Not for the feint of heart
+Not for the faint of heart